maeck70/yaml-config/README.md

 - Handles missing attributes and sets default values if provided in the schema.
 - Provides detailed error messages for invalid configuration.

+**Example**

+A working example of using this module can be found here [https://github.com/maeck70/yaml-config-example].

 **Installation:**

 1. Clone this repository.